MENA’s Social App Adds Online Games using Edgegap's Game Server Orchestration

 The Challenge

-Operating with a lean team and constrained capacity, they needed to prioritize speed to market over custom development.
-That means a solution that would fit naturally into their existing workflow rather than investing time and resources in building everything from scratch.
-As they stated:
+Operating with a lean team, WOLF needed to prioritise speed to market, over custom development.
+That meant a solution that would fit naturally into its existing workflow rather than investing time and resources in building everything from scratch.
+As the team stated:

 We are a small team moving very quickly to deliver this initiative so we required something that would seamlessly integrate into our build pipelines.
 We didn't want to build all of this ourselves.

-WOLF Qanawat, like almost all mobile applications and games, are free to download.
-They generate revenues with a mix of in-app advertising and, in certain instances, in-app purchases.
-Given their large user bases, minimizing cost per users is “mission critical.”
-As they state:
+WOLF Qanawat, like almost all mobile applications and games, is free to download.
+The business generates revenue through in-app purchases.
+Given WOLF’s large user base, minimising cost per user is “mission critical”.
+As WOLF described:

-We didn't want to have huge server costs that would destroy our revenue targets.
+We didn't want to have huge server costs that would impact our profitability targets.

 The Solution